jundalisay/sp/content/en/material/fallacies/lightspeed.md

 ## Superluminal Motion Hacks

-Physicists discard the evidence of light in quasars, pulsars, and nova going faster than light.
+Physicists discard the evidence of light in quasars, pulsars, and nova going faster than 300,000 km/s.

 They instead create math hacks to coerce the evidence into conforming with the Einstein fallacy.

 ### 1. Light Echo Hack